Su Yung: Susan (2021)

-On the January 5, 2021 episode of Impact!, Riggs appeared under a new businesswoman persona, introducing herself as Susan.
+On the January 5, 2021, episode of Impact!, Riggs appeared under a new businesswoman persona, introducing herself as Susan.
 Susan turned heel on the next week's episode of Impact!, aligning with Knockouts Champion Deonna Purrazzo and Kimber Lee by attacking Rosemary, causing a distraction that helped Lee defeat Taya Valkyrie.
 On the January 19 episode of Impact!, she teamed with Lee in a Knockouts tag team match against Jordynne Grace and Jazz, with Susan pinning the latter after a distraction from Purrazzo.
 Susan would lose to Grace in a one-on-one match on the February 2 episode of Impact!.
 At No Surrender, she teamed with Lee and Purrazzo for a six-Knockout tag team match against Grace, Jazz and ODB, with the latter making Susan submit and lose for her team.
 On the February 23 episode of Impact!, Susan and Lee lost to Grace and Jazz in a number one contenders match for the Knockouts Tag Team Championship, and would lose to ODB in a singles bout two weeks later.
 On April 10, at Hardcore Justice, Susan was set to compete in a weapons match to determine the number one contender for the Knockouts Championship, but was taken out by Su Yung who took her place instead.

 On the April 22 episode of Impact!, Susan lost a match against Tenille Dashwood.
 Three days later, she teamed with Kimber Lee and fought Rosemary and Havok in a losing effort on the Rebellion pre-show.
 On the May 6 episode of Impact!, Susan lost to Taylor Wilde.
 At Under Siege, she and Lee lost a tag team bout against Dashwood and Wilde.
 On June 12, at Against All Odds, Susan and Lee fought against Fire 'N Flava (Kiera Hogan and Tasha Steelz) for the Knockouts Tag Team Championship in a losing effort.
 Five days later, she and Lee were told by Knockouts Champion Deonna Purrazzo that they were no longer needed at her side.
 After losing against Rosemary and Havok on the July 8 episode of Impact!, Susan was taken by Lee to see Father Mitchell in order to change her back to Su Yung, but on the following week, she revealed that she knew about her and drags Lee into a room before slamming the door.

-Return of Su Yung and the Undead Bridesmaids (2021–present)
+Return of Su Yung and the Undead Bridesmaids (2021-2022)

 On the July 29 episode of Impact!, Yung returned and revealed a transformed Lee under her control.
 The following weeks saw both Yung and Lee confront Brandi Lauren and convert her into an undead zombie.
 On part 2 of IMPACT Wrestling Best of 2021, Yung attacked Lee and Lauren for failing to deliver her souls, before revealing that she's pregnant.